Updated 4/19/17 with additional socio-economic details.

 The second choreography the Whitey’s did for Keep Punching was The Big Apple.
 Whitey had heard about a popular new dance craze being done at a club called “The Big Apple” in South Carolina (which is currently owned by a Lindy Hopper, by the way).
 The dance was simple — people stand in a circle and do solo dance steps that someone calls out.
 Whitey described it to Frankie, who created a choreography based on the idea — which is now a favorite group solo-jazz choreography in the modern dance scene.

 The final, and most important, choreography in Whitey’s Lindy Hoppers career came in 1941, for an otherwise strange and silly movie called Hellzapoppin’.
-Frankie, the lead choreographer for this piece, was looking to take the group’s performances to the next level.
-Choosing the team’s best dancers, he put them on a regimented practice schedule, and when the time came to perform the routine for cameras, he asked them to do it at a breakneck speed.
+Frankie, the artistic director for this performance, was looking to take the group’s exhibition to the next level.
+Choosing Whitey’s best available couples, he put them on a regimented practice schedule, and when the time came to perform the routine for cameras, he asked them to do it at a breakneck speed.
 The result is the group’s masterpiece.

 You can tell what a difference the years of practice and refinement had made in the five years since Day At The Races — the dancing in Hellzapoppin’ is more efficient in its mechanics, more precise in its execution, and with a much greater number of air steps that were now more powerful and impressive.
-(Not to by any means knock the joyful and raw spirit of their earlier work.)
+(Not to by any means knock the still-incredible dancing of their younger work.)
 And yet they both still showcase the great joy of swing dancing, which thankfully the Whitey’s never lost.

 The dancers also saw a lot of change in themselves.
 They had gone from being “raggedy kids” in the showbiz world to being a well-honed professional act.
 In doing so, many of them became disillusioned with Whitey, feeling he had blatantly exploited them.
-Even had the Japanese not bombed Pearl Harbor, thus bringing America into a war which would draft most of the Whitey’s men into service, the group’s top dancers probably would not have stuck around much longer.
+Even had Pearl Harbor not been bombed in 1941, thus bringing America into a war which would draft most of the Whitey’s men into service, the group’s top dancers probably would not have stuck around much longer.

 Further Reading & Viewing